ricn/zarex/README.md

 ## Credits

-The following people have contributed ideas, documentation, or code to Librex:
+The following people have contributed ideas, documentation, or code to Zarex:

 * Richard Nyström
+* Thomas Fuchs (the creator of Zaru, the Ruby library Zarex is heavily based on)

 ## Contributing